Natural supplements for kidney

 Just a little exercise each week -- jogging

 for an hour or walking for about three hours -- can reduce the risk,

 Increase your intake of foods with phytic acid.

 People who are prone to kidney stones should limit their caffeine intake.
 When investigators gave people with a history of kidney stones a dose of caffeine equivalent to that found in two cups of coffee, they began to excrete more calcium in their urine, putting them at increased risk of forming kidney stones.

 Magnesium intake may decrease the risk for kidney stones.

 Very large doses of vitamin C intake over several years increases the risk.

-The role of calcium intake and kidney stone formation seems rather difficult to interpret.
-In older women and men, increased dietary intake of calcium, potassium, and total fluid reduces the risk of kidney stone formation, while supplemental calcium, sodium, animal protein, and sucrose may increase the risk.
+The role of calcium intake and kidney stone formation is difficult to interpret.
+In older women and men increased dietary intake of calcium, potassium, and total fluid reduces the risk of kidney stone formation, while supplemental calcium, sodium, animal protein, and sucrose may increase the risk.

 Following a diet low in animal protein and low salt helps reduce the recurrence of calcium oxalate stones.
 Most people with calcium stones have a condition called hypercalciuria, in which excess calcium is excreted in the urine.
 Thiazide diuretics such as trichlormethiazide reduce new stone formation in such people.